jarun/googler/README.md

   o [index|range|a ...] open space-separated result indices, numeric ranges
-                        (sitelinks unsupported in ranges), or all, in browser open the current search in browser, if no arguments g keywords            new Google search for 'keywords' with original options should be used to search omniprompt keys and indices q, ^D, double Enter   exit googler
+                        (sitelinks unsupported in ranges), or all, in browser open the current search in browser, if no arguments O [index|range|a ...] like key 'o', but try to open in a GUI browser g keywords            new Google search for 'keywords' with original options should be used to search omniprompt keys and indices q, ^D, double Enter   exit googler